Psychoneuroimmunology, Epigenetics, Neuroplasticity, Spirituality & The Re-Creation of Health

 Neuroplasticity research demonstrates that brains are not static.
 Brains can and are constantly changing.
 What was once thought to be set and hardwired permanently into the brain is now known to be a limited view.
 It is the case that the “hardwiring” of the brain can be influenced by external and internal consciousness factors.
 Further, neuroplasticity views the brain in its correct perspective, as being part of the body and inseparable from the 2-way communication between bodily senses and brain.
 Not only do brains have neurons so do our guts and heart, and our bowel.

 What I discovered at the peak of my illness state was what had been my normal commitment to 25 years of practice in qigong, yoga, meditation, and immersion in nature was a big ask of myself.
 Simply having a conversation, getting myself to the bathroom, hoping I could get myself to the doctor for further testing, or eating anything, was a challenge.
 Sometimes getting through the next moment was the victory for the day.
-The only thing I was left with was my awareness, my breath, my challenged and shattered spirit, and the love and support of my family and friends.
+The only thing I was left with was my awareness, my breath, my challenged and battered spirit, and the love and support of my family and friends.

 For those of us who have encountered a serious and immobilizing illness, or being told you have a fatal disease know only too well how traumatic the experience is, not only for ourselves, but also our families.